klean2050/Neural_Networks_NTUA/README.md

 * Lab2 ~ Unsupervised Learning on Carnegie Mellon Movie Summary Corpus using Self-organizing Maps (SOM) and TF-IDF numerical statistic for a movie-recommendation system.

-* Lab3 ~ Deep Learning using TensorFlow2 and Keras on CIFAR-100.
+* Lab3 ~ Deep Learning using TensorFlow2 on CIFAR-100.
 Convolutional Neural Networks and Transfer Learning.